About Secretary Of State Nellie M. Gorbea

-Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s Woodrow Wilson School for Public and International Affairs and holds a master’s degree in public administration from Columbia University.
+Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s School of Public and International Affairs and holds a master’s degree in public administration from Columbia University.
 She is married to University of Rhode Island Oceanographer Steve D’Hondt.
 They live in North Kingstown with their three daughters.

 About The Department Of State